david-cattermole/mayaMatchMoveSolver/docs/source/tools_meshtools.rst

 `Mesh From Points` uses a type of `Delaunay Triangulation
 <https://en.wikipedia.org/wiki/Delaunay_triangulation>`_ named
 `Delaunator <https://github.com/mapbox/delaunator>`_, which is optimised to generate meshes for landscape meshes.
-As a result, the camera viewing position of the points is used to triangulate the points in camera-space.
+As a result, the 3D points are expected to mostly lay in 2D axis plane (but the plane may be at any orientation).

 .. figure:: images/tools_mesh_from_points_window.png
     :alt: Mesh from Points Window.